svelteuidev/svelteui/apps/docs/src/pages/core/action-icon.md

 ## Close button

-CloseButton is a pre-made ActionIcon with close icon, it will be used in all other components: Popover, Modal, Notification, etc. Component accepts the same props as ActionIcon with additional `iconSize` prop to control icon width and height.
+CloseButton is a pre-made ActionIcon with close icon, it will be used in all other components: Popover (not implemented yet), [Modal](core/modal), [Notification](core/notification), etc. Component accepts the same props as ActionIcon with additional `iconSize` prop to control icon width and height.

 <Demo demo={ActionIconDemos.close} />